-We all wish bar management was like an endless scene from Cocktail.
-In reality, however, there’s a lot of graft that goes into running a successful bar.
+We all wish running a bar was like an endless scene from Cocktail.
+In reality, however, there’s a lot of graft that goes into it.

 But never fear, faithful bar manager, we live in a time where digital technology makes our lives easier, and frees us up to refine our mixology skills (you’ll be at Tom Cruise’s level in no time).